londonhackspace/CNC/README.md

                 If it shows errors like "currently used by process 1234", run `killall --user $username`, then rerun the deluser command.

-1. a hackspace admin: run the general Hackspace scripts on the machine (there will be no `make stage2a` here, OK?)
+1. a hackspace admin: run the general Hackspace scripts on the machine (there is no `make stage2a` target, just run them the default way)

 1. any CNC admin: run `make stage2b` (or just `make`) (TODO)